adrieldube/mapi/README.md

 };
 ```

-Then add to the dropdown (lines 263-312):
+Then add to the style selector dropdown in the HTML:

 ```html
 <option value="your-palette-name">Your Palette Name</option>